sorourf/sorourf/README.md

   - **Explainability in AI**

 - 🌱 **My Journey**:
-  I welcome you to join me on a journey of discovery and innovation in AI and data science!
+  I welcome you to join me on a journey of discovery and innovation in LLMs!
   - Follow me on [GitHub](https://github.com/sorourf), [Medium](https://medium.com/@sorour.f), and [LinkedIn](https://linkedin.com/in/sorourfatemi) to stay updated with more engaging and practical content.

 - 📬 **Let’s Connect**: